Hashimkhann1/linkedin-flutter-clone/README.md

-I'm using MVVM architecture in this linkedin clone Sign in and Sign up ui is completed. home ui is completed for user post network view ui is Completed. working on notification.
+I'm using MVVM architecture in this linkedin clone Sign in and Sign up ui is completed.
+Home ui is completed for user post
+Network view ui is Completed.
+Notification UI is completed.
 Working on profile ui.